HL7/fhir-sirb/input/pagecontent/additional_implementation_requirements.md

 ### Questionnaire and QuestionnaireResponse resources

-#### Support and rendering for Questionnaire and QuestionnaireResponse
+#### Questionnaire and QuestionnaireResponse Expectations

+* To be compliant with this IG, a system SHALL render the eight [sIRB Questionnaires](artifacts.html#questionnaires) for completion, transmit the completed QuestionnaireResponses between the relying site(s) and the host (lead principal investigator's institution) and submit the completed QuestionnaireResponse for storage at the host(lead principal investigator's institution).

-* To be compliant with this IG, a system SHALL render the eight [sIRB Questionnaires](artifacts.html#questionnaires) and display the completed QuestionnaireResponse for edits, review or saving to pdf.
+* To be compliant with this IG, a system SHALL allow editing of the completed QuestionnaireResponse and display the completed QuestionnaireResponse for review or saving to pdf.
 <br>
 <br>
 #### Extensions for the Questionnaire and QuestionnaireResponse